DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 ## Assignment 1 -- Using Remote Servers

-Follow the instructions in Lecture
-02 (Slide: logging-into DSMLP Server) and the [documentation](resources/computing/) to log onto a configurable campus server.
+Follow the instructions in [Lecture 02](/resources/lecture-notes/Lecture02_Servers.pdf) and the [documentation](resources/computing/) to log onto a configurable campus server.